Management of chemicals

 • By entering information on the purchase of chemical products into KLARA continuously during the year and not only in connection with an inventory, this means that LiU chemical list can be considered updated.

 • Another reason why purchases must be registered in KLARA is that operations within LiU must be able to report the quantity of chemical products purchased on request!
-This is because LiU and Östergötland Region in certain cases must report the amount of chemical products consumed to the relevant authorities.
+This is because LiU and Region Östergötland in certain cases must report the amount of chemical products consumed to the relevant authorities.
 Purchase information is required, to be able to calculate consumption together with information on the inventory quantity.

 User authorization to KLARA is required for registration of purchases

 To register purchases in the chemical management system KLARA, user authorization and login information are required.
-If you are taking inventories of chemical products at LiU, you have the correct authorization, via your login information, to register purchases for the activity to which the authorization relates.
-If you have been appointed to register purchases in KLARA, but do not have user authorization to KLARA, contact the chemical coordinator at LiU to have the application form for authorization sent to you.
-The completed form is then sent in the original, according to the instructions on the form, to the chemical coordinator.
+If you are taking inventories of chemical products at LiU, you have the correct authorization to register purchases for the operation to which the authorization relates.

 Manufacture of chemical products